fschuette/website/content/event/example/index.md

 all_day: true
 featured: false

-location: Harmonious Bilingual Network Colloquium (La Hulpe, Belgium)
+event: Harmonious Bilingual Network Colloquium

-summary: An example talk using Wowchemy's Markdown slides feature.
+location: La Hulpe, Belgium

+summary: Poster presentation
 tags: poster
 title: Production and comprehension of translation equivalents in 24 months old bilingual toddlers - An investigation on the basis of M-CDI and FRAKIS data